mungg/FABLES/README.md

 `FABLES` is a dataset created from book-length summaries of narrative books published in 2023-2024.
 The data contains:

-🪄 `Book Titles` -- Titles of books used for summarization.
+🪄 `Book Title` -- Title of the book used for summarization.
 Each title is a `dict` contaitning data related to the book.

 🪄 `Model Name` -- Name of the model that summariezed the book: Mixtral, GPT-3.5-Turbo, GPT-4, GPT-4-Turbo, or Claude-3-Opus.
 A `dict` containing all summary data for tha model.